AFM-SPM/TopoStats/README.md

 docker pull afmspm/topostats:wip
 ```

 This allows docker to know how to run TopoStats.
 Docker then needs to be able to access TopoStats on your operating system.
-This can be done by mapping the TopoStats folder on your operating system to a folder in the virtual machine. **The files that you wish to analyse will need to be in your TopoStats folder.** The following command both maps the folders and starts the virtual machine:
+This can be done by mapping the TopoStats folder on your operating system to a folder in the container. **The files that you wish to analyse will need to be in your TopoStats folder.** The following command both maps the folders and starts the virtual machine:

 ```
 docker run -it -v <path/to/your/topostats>:/home/TopoStats afmspm/topostats:wip